Siddharth-magesh/YouthRedCross-BloodRequest/docs/setup.md

 ---

 Following these steps, you should be able to set up, configure, and start developing on the Life Blood Squad project with ease.
-Happy coding!